Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 ## Minor note

-Some leaderboards have 'subcategories', filtered by things called 'variables' At current, my program cannot filter these (easily), and there will be better managment for these in the future.
+Some leaderboards have 'subcategories', filtered by things called 'variables'.
+At current, my program cannot filter these (easily) automatically, but there is a helpful variable search tool built in, so you can add a variable querey in the config.py file.

 Some exmples are:
 * Super Mario 64 - 16 star: N64, EMU, VC